wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-modern-intro/includes/3-summary-and-knowledge-check.md

-In this module you learned about best practices for ensuring a smooth transition to Windows 10 and Office 365 ProPlus by using the eight-step deployment process.
+In this module, you learned about the eight-step deployment process, a set of best practices that help ensure a smooth transition to Windows 10 and Office 365 ProPlus.